Einzig227/Software-Solutions/README.md

 # Software Solutions

-Software Solutions is a software development business that offers various services and products including android development, web development, database management, business analytics, and digital marketing.
+Software Solutions is a website of a software development business that offers various services and products including android development, web development, database management, business analytics, and digital marketing.

 ## Technologies